curvedmark/tree-transformer/README.md

 # Tree Transformer

-Translate nodes in the tree.
+Transform nodes in the tree.

 Like [Tree Visitor](https://github.com/curvedmark/tree-visitor), but actions can return a value to replace the node being processed.